Keolai/Chrome-MeetBot/README.md

 * When entering the time, **do not** add a colon between time and minutes.
 * Use whole links (including the HTTPS portion!)
 * When configuring a page, click the reset button before you hit save.
 The data will not be updated if you do not do so.
-* Refresh the extension or close the browser after you configure a day.

 **Features that will be added**
 * Individual time/link reset buttons